Hello! Dr. Lee here.

 If you’ve used our service before this might sound familiar.
 Every single patient that uses our service is forced to listen to our discussion about how you aren’t supposed to smoke.
 It’s company policy!
 (I mean it depends which one of us you get.
 I’m definitely the strictest haha!)

 It’s hard to study marijuana because it’s federally illegal (see previous post on the War on Drugs to see why!).
-Our evidence on health outcomes (the harm that marijuana smoke causes) is insubstantial.
+However, our evidence on health outcomes (the harm that marijuana smoke causes) is growing, and it’s pretty consistent.

 Smoking weed causes changes similar to obstructive lung disease.
 We know that it causes similar symptoms (such as shortness of breath and increased sputum), as well as cellular changes.